What is a fraternity or sorority?

 Like most other extra-curricular activities, how much you get out of your fraternity or sorority membership is related to how much you put in.
 On average, expect to contribute four hours per week for meetings and mandatory activities.
 Optional activities such as holding an office position, attending social events, playing on an intramural sports team, or helping out with various projects will of course take additional time.
 With good time management, your fraternity and sorority activities will easily fit into your weekly schedule and allow plenty of time for classes, studying, work, and participation in other campus activities.

 What are the practical benefits of membership?

 Many immediate benefits are received through membership, including numerous leadership possibilities, academic encouragement, several philanthropic opportunities, and lifelong friendships.
 When someone joins a fraternity or sorority, they become friends with the families, friends, and significant others of those members.
 Members are also introduced to alumni of their chapters all over the country.
 By joining a Greek letter organization, a person can create an entire network of people, from which could possibly become an employer, a spouse, or a lifelong friend.

 Do fraternities and sororities participate in community service?

 Through the support of local and national philanthropies, fraternities and sororities promote ideals that will enhance a member’s college experience.
 Charities and service organizations have long depended on the dedication and generous time contributed to the community by the UA Little Rock Greek chapters.

-How can Greek life help me succeed academically?
+How can fraternity and sorority life help me succeed academically?